JonFD4/AnimeVue/README.md

 #### Project Overview:
 Create a responsive and visually appealing website for an anime-themed gym, integrating HTML, CSS, and JavaScript to provide an interactive and engaging user experience.
+Read more about the intention of the establishmenet [here](https://github.com/JonFD4/AnimeGym/blob/main/about.md)

 #### Key Features: